Save Money On Gas This Memorial Day Weekend

 If oil is changed properly and regularly, friction in your engine's moving parts is drastically reduced, resulting in better gas mileage and hence, money saved.

 When your vehicle is idling, you get 0 MPG!
-Yeah, b/c you're still using gas, but not going anywhere.
-Try parking to go in the fast-food restaurant rather than idling in the drive-through.
+Yeah, because you’re still using gas, but not going anywhere.
+Try parking to go in the fast-food restaurant rather than idling in the drive-thru.

 Removing an unneeded 100 lbs from the trunk can improve fuel efficiency by up to 2%.